 Evaluating the Business Benefits of an AEM 6.1 Upgrade

 Every organization needs a process to help them make the decision on whether or not to upgrade AEM.
-Let’s take a look at how a high-level evaluation summary from Hero helps you answer those difficult upgrade questions.
+HERO has created a high-level evaluation summary to help you answer those difficult upgrade questions.